pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 ##### Subscribe to the channel

-Subscribe to the same channel (using Debug Console or another script) before running the publish example.
+Use Debug Console or a separate script to subscribe to the same channel before running the publish example.

 ### Returns